Shamshad Abdullaev: Reception

-In his article "The World's Central Asian Heart: The Poetry of Shamshad Abdullaev," Kevin M.F.
-Platt described Abdullaev's poetry as "dense" and "roving," while lauding the poet for his combination of sensuality and materialism in his work.
+In his article 'The World's Central Asian Heart: The Poetry of Shamshad Abdullaev', Kevin M. F. Platt described Abdullaev's poetry as 'dense' and 'roving', while lauding the poet for his combination of sensuality and materialism in his work.

 However, Abdullaev's work has also generated considerable controversy within Uzbekistan.
-It was heavily criticized by the Uzbek government, particularly during the presidency of Islam Karimov.
-In the 1990s the government-backed writer's union accused Abdullaev of attempting to hinder the development of the Uzbek language through his use of Russian, as well as undermining Central Asian culture.
+It was heavily criticised by the Uzbek government, particularly during the presidency of Islam Karimov.
+In the 1990s, the government‑backed writers' union accused Abdullaev of attempting to hinder the development of the Uzbek language through his use of Russian, as well as undermining Central Asian culture.

 Personal life and death

-An ethnic Uzbek, Abdullaev lived his whole life in Fergana, with brief residency in Tashkent when he worked at Zvezda Vostoka.
+An ethnic Uzbek, Abdullaev lived his whole life in Fergana, with a brief period of residency in Tashkent when he worked at Zvezda Vostoka.
 He was an accomplished polyglot, fluent in both Uzbek and Russian, as well as conversational English.

 Abdullaev died from cancer on 23 October 2024, at the age of 67.